IFRIC 5, rehabilitation trust and obligations disclosures

 The cost of the ongoing current programmes to prevent and control pollution is charged against income when they are incurred.

-During the current year, R306 million was invested in an insurance cell captive (Guardrisk) to finance the long-term rehabilitation liabilities of the Group’s South African mining operations.
-The Group has elected to carry these financial instruments at fair value through profit or loss.
-A R9 million fair value gain was recognised in profit or loss during the year.
+The investment in the insurance cell captive (Guardrisk) is to finance the long-term rehabilitation liabilities of the Group’s South African mining operations.
+These investments are measured at fair value through profit or loss.
+During the year, a R226 million (2023: R165 million) fair value gain was recognised in profit or loss.

 Estimates and judgements